Gum Disease Treatment: What You Need to Know

 You can end up spending a small fortune on the latest gum treatment that may seem to solve your problem for a while – everything from periodontal surgery and the latest laser surgery techniques to antibiotics and a new toothpaste or mouthwash.

-No periodontal disease treatment gives you a permanent solution if you don’t have an effective, oral care plan that incorporates a proven remedy for eliminating the root causes of gum disease.
+No periodontal disease treatment gives you a permanent solution if you don’t have an effective, oral care plan that incorporates a proven remedy for eliminating the root causes of the disease.
 Read that sentence one more time.
-If you don’t successfully treat the underlying cause of gum disease, then the symptoms are bound to return with a vengeance.
+If you don’t successfully treat the underlying cause of your periodontal problems, then the symptoms are bound to return with a vengeance.

 What Causes Gum Disease?